Priyank-Vaghela/ldrpbot/README.md

 3. Send a **Hi**
 4. Hurrah!

-Note: TechBot is not affiliated with WhatsApp or use any API by WhatsApp.
+Note: ldrpbot is not affiliated with WhatsApp or using any API by WhatsApp.